-- (1) A supervision order must contain the standard heading, be entitled "Supervision Order", and include all of the following: - (a) a record of the judge's finding that the child, whose name and date of birth must be stated, was in need of protective services with a reference to the applicable clause in subsection 22(2) of the Children and Family Services Act; - (b) a record that affidavits were filed, evidence was heard; - (c) a record that the child's birth certificate, or other proof of birth, was filed or a statement that the judge found it is not practicable to do so; - (d) a provision that the child is to remain in the care and custody of the parent or guardian or other person, but under the supervision of the agency; - (e) the terms and conditions of supervision, if any; - (f) a provision granting the agency the right to enter the residence of the child; - (g) a statement of the time and date when the supervision order will be reviewed by a judge. - (2) The supervision order may be in Form 60A.20.
+- (1) A supervision order must contain the standard heading, be entitled "Supervision Order", and include all of the following: - (a) a record of the judge's finding that the child, whose name and date of birth must be stated, was in need of protective services with a reference to the applicable clause in subsection 22(2) of the Children and Family Services Act; - (b) a record that affidavits were filed, evidence was heard; - (c) a record that the child's birth certificate, or other proof of birth, was filed or a statement that the judge found it was not practicable to do so; - (d) a provision that the child is to remain in the care and custody of the parent or guardian or other person, but under the supervision of the agency; - (e) the terms and conditions of supervision, if any; - (f) a provision granting the agency the right to enter the residence of the child; - (g) a statement of the time and date when the supervision order will be reviewed by a judge; - (h) a statement of the maximum time for the proceeding.

+(2) The supervision order may be in Form 60A.20.